 An entrepreneurial mecca, it houses yoga, music studios, and art galleries.
 Because of the range of art galleries and creator lofts, it is the perfect venue for the South End Art Hop, an annual celebration of art and creative style, and Truck Stop, a free, outdoor weekly venue with music, artists, and food vendors.

 The South End is also home to Lake Champlain Chocolates and the World’s Tallest Filing Cabinet – quirky urban sculpture at its finest!
-With several beautiful parks, numerous breweries and taprooms, and a skate park, this is a great area to stay and still be close to downtown.
+With several beautiful parks, numerous breweries and taprooms, and a skate park, this is a great area to stay close to downtown.
 Here are some of the best things to do in the South End:

 - World’s Tallest Filing Cabinet

 - Soapbox Arts

 - Handy’s Lunch

 The South End is a great choice for arts and entertainment and a quick drive to downtown Burlington.
 Here are some of the best accommodations in the South End:

 - Budget Hotel in the South End: Travelodge by Wyndham